evanwill/clean-your-data/2-messy.md

 | Wed, Oct 14th | US$1000 | Idaho, |
 | 42291 | $1k | Ihaho |

-Multivalued cells limit ability to manipulate, clean, and use the data:
+Multi-valued cells limit ability to manipulate, clean, and use the data:

 | “Using OpenRefine by Ruben Verborgh and Max De Wilde, September 2013” | | |
 | "University of Idaho, 875 Perimeter Drive, Moscow, ID, 83844, p.
 208-885-6111, info@uidaho.edu" | | |